google/earthengine-community/tutorials/nonparametric-trends/index.md

 quantify the magnitude of the trend (if one exists).
 The tutorial also shows estimating the variance of the Mann-Kendall test statistic, a Z-statistic for the test of presence of any trend, and a P-value of the statistic (assuming a normal distribution).

-It is important to note that the methods presented here are suitable for assessing monotonic trends (i.e. data without seasonality) in discrete data (i.e. not floating point).
+**Important: the methods presented here are suitable for assessing _monotonic trends_ (i.e. data without seasonality) in _discrete data_ (i.e. not floating point).
+Additionally, if you apply the methods in this tutorial to new data (i.e. region, time frame, source) you may need to adjust the `min` and `max` visualization parameters to suit the particular results.**

 ## Time series data